bright/new-www/_posts/2017-11-05-http-request-logging-in-node.md

 image: /images/node-logging.jpeg
 ---

 One of the most basic kind of logging every backend application should have is a trace logging of all incoming HTTP requests.
-Yet, it's not easy to make it right and useful.
+Yet it's not easy to make it right and useful.
 Most of the backends we create at Bright nowadays are Node.JS applications based on [Express](https://expressjs.com/).
 Although there is a [plethora of libraries](https://www.npmjs.com/search?q=logging) that are to handle logging for you, we would not be ourselves if we haven't tried to build something on our own (even if only for the sake of knowing the internals better).
-Let me show you what we learned and what we do to ensure our logs are meaningful and useful.
+Let me show you what we have learned and what we do to ensure our logs are meaningful and useful.

 ## Log both requests and responses

-The processing of an incoming HTTP request might consist of many tasks we want our backend to do, including database queries, third party service calls and all kinds of data processing.
+The processing of an incoming HTTP request might consist of many tasks we want our backend to do including database queries, third party service calls and all kinds of data processing.
 By the nature of Node.JS, Express processes it asynchronously.
 The incoming data and the outgoing result of the HTTP request being processed are also decoupled in the Node's `http` module's code via the separation of [`ClientRequest`](https://nodejs.org/api/http.html#http_class_http_clientrequest) from [`ServerResponse`](https://nodejs.org/api/http.html#http_class_http_serverresponse) objects.

 These are the reasons we should always care about the beginning and the end of the processing pipeline separately and log both of them.
-In Express, it's easy to use [middlewares](https://expressjs.com/en/guide/using-middleware.html) to stow into the beginning of the processing and execute our logging code there.
+In Express it's easy to use [middlewares](https://expressjs.com/en/guide/using-middleware.html) to stow into the beginning of the processing and execute our logging code there.
 Let's start with this simplistic approach:

 ```typescript
 const logRequestStart = (req: Request, res: Response, next: NextFunction) => {